Kong/docs.konghq.com/app/gateway/2.6.x/configure/auth/rbac/index.md

 ![Default Roles in New Workspaces](https://doc-assets.konghq.com/1.3/manager/teams/kong-manager-default-roles.png)

+{:.important}
-IMPORTANT: Any Role assigned in the Default Workspace will have Permissions applied to all subsequently created Workspaces.
+> Important: Any Role assigned in the Default Workspace will have Permissions applied to all subsequently created Workspaces.
 A Super Admin in `default` has RBAC Permissions across all Workspaces.